shreyak5/F1-DiscordBot/README.md

 ----
-> *Note* : The commands which involve webscraping from dynamic websites (i.e `.nextrace`, `.news`), don't fetch the data when the bot is deployed on the server and run (due to limited free memory provided by the heroku server).
+> *Note* : The commands which involve webscraping from dynamic websites (i.e `.nextrace` and `.news`), can't fetch the data when the bot is deployed on the server(due to limited free memory provided by heroku).

-> However, the these features work perfectly fine when the bot is run locally.
+> However, these features work perfectly fine when the bot is run locally.